What Is The Best CBDa and CBD Extraction Method?

 - The CBD oil extracted through this method is impure and cannot be put to many uses.

-- To avoid destroying the CBD extract and olive oil, you have to employ very rigorous storage measures.
+- To avoid destroying the extracted CBD, you have to employ very rigorous storage measures.

 So, how do you choose the best CBD extraction method?